This post may contain affiliate links. Please read our disclosure policy.

 4. Elevated Cortisol

-When you are chronically stressed, cortisol remains elevated.
+When your body is chronically stressed, cortisol remains elevated.
 Chronic cortisol production can have a profound effect on your entire physiology, including your endocrine system.
 Stress elevates your heart rate, blood sugar, and suppresses both immune and sex hormone production.
 Overtime, this can lead to hormone imbalances.

 Studies show chronic stress is positively correlated with acne because it can increase oil production.
 Stress disrupts the hypothalamic-pituitary-adrenal (HPA) axis, causing it to produce higher quantities of the androgens DHEA and DHEA-S, which are then converted to testosterone.
 This can cause unwanted acne, specifically hormonal acne around the chin and jawline.

-Common sources of chronic cortisol output include lack of sleep, over-exercising and undereating, anxiety and worry, gut infections, unresolved trauma, mental and emotional stress, and even chronic inflammation from a poor diet.
+Common sources of chronic cortisol output include lack of sleep, over-exercising and undereating, anxiety and worry, gut infections, blood sugar imbalances, mental and emotional stress, insulin resistance, and chronic inflammation from a poor diet.

 5. Food Sensitivities